 What is ISLANDS?

 Islands are special cases for Sustainable Development.
-Within the current global economic and social system islands in many cases face economic, social, political and cultural marginalization unless they cooperate.
+Within the current global economic and social system islands in many cases face economic, social, political and cultural marginalization.
 Cooperation is needed in research and education on the ways to manage islands and raise capacity building in island communities.
-Understanding the problems and finding effective ways to develop the potential of small islands requires international academic cooperation that looks beyond the specifics of individual islands.
+Understanding the problems and finding effective ways to develop the potential of islands requires international academic cooperation that looks beyond the specifics of individual islands.
 There is clearly a demand for a high quality Masters programme on sustainable development on islands that can enhance much required training and expertise in this field.
 This is why the University of Groningen, the University of the Aegean, the University of Las Palmas de Gran Canaria and the University of Iceland have joined forces to launch this high-level integrated study programme on islands at Master level.

 News